Dikran Tulaine

-Dikran Tulaine (born 23 June 1956) is an English-Armenian actor, storyteller and playwright.
-He had a recurring guest role of Max on the NBC series The Blacklist (2013–21), and was in the films G.I.
+Dikran Tulaine (born John Dikran Utidjian; 23 June 1956) is an English-Armenian actor, storyteller and playwright.
+He had a recurring guest role of Max on the NBC series The Blacklist (2013–2021), and was in the films G.I.
 Joe: Retaliation (2013), Black Knight (2001) and Seeking Justice (2011).
 Recently, he had a guest role as Mancea in the final season of AMC's The Walking Dead.

-Early years
+Early life

-Born John Dikran Utidjian in London, England, Dikran grew up in the Middle East, the Caribbean and the US as his family followed his father's medical career.
-After spending his teen years in Pittsburgh, Pennsylvania, he moved to London in the mid-70s to pursue his interests.
-In 1976 he was lead vocalist for one gig only with the ska band Madness when they first formed as the North London Invaders.
-At this time he took the stage name Tulaine when he registered with Equity.
+Born John Dikran Utidjian in London, Dikran grew up in the Middle East, the Caribbean and the USA as his family followed his father's medical career.
+After having spent his teen years in Pittsburgh, Pennsylvania, he returned to London in the mid-1970s to pursue his interests and go to drama school.
+In 1976, he was lead vocalist for one gig only with the Camden Town ska band Madness when they first formed as The North London Invaders.
+At this time, he took the stage name Tulaine when he registered with Equity.